 The Finance Department maintains and monitors the fiscal operations of the National Urban League, working with Urban League's Board of Directors to establish the annual budget and oversee all fiscal operations.

-The Talent Development Department is responsible for talent acquisition, training, development and management of benefits for all National Urban League employees.
+The Talent Management Department is responsible for talent acquisition, training, development and management of benefits for all National Urban League employees.
 The department also fosters new partnerships that expand economic opportunities and enhance diversity practices within corporate America.

 The Marketing & Communications Department is responsible for the brand marketing, public relations strategy and media outreach efforts of the National Urban League and Affiliate offices.
 The department also coordinates and facilitates the Event Marketing and Publications divisions.
 The Publications Division publishes, distributes and oversees the sale of several seminal National Urban League publications and reports, including: The State of Black America, the To Be Equal column, Opportunity Journal and Urban Influence magazines.

 The Washington Bureau is the Washington, DC-based public policy research and advocacy arm for the National Urban League, producing such signature publications as the State of Black America and the Opportunity Journal Magazine.
 The Washington Bureau also produces the annual Legislative Policy Conference (LPC) which brings Urban Leaguers to Capitol Hill for two days of legislative advocacy.